stefanradev93/bayesops-website/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-BayesOps brings together researchers from Rensselaer Polytechnic Institute and affiliated members from partner institutions to advance collaborative research in probabilistic and cognitive modeling.
+BayesOps brings together researchers from Rensselaer Polytechnic Institute and affiliated members from partner labs around the world to advance collaborative research at the intersection of AI and probabilistic modeling.

 {% include section.html %}